 Significantly!
-Pippin IMPACT homes use intuitive design which alleviates demands placed upon your home such that very little or no additional upfront costs are required to make your home perform higher than a standard house.
+Pippin IMPACT homes use intuitive design to approach your home as a whole which alleviates demands placed upon your home such that very little or no additional upfront costs are required to make your home perform higher than a standard house.

 Designing for the path of the sun across the site will indicate where to place rooms within the home to take advantage of morning sunlight, and where the home will need porches and overhangs for shade from the hot summer afternoon sun.
 The views available to the property are able to be maximized and enjoyed year-round.
 By working with the path of the sun in all seasons, utility bills can be greatly reduced.

-Designers and builders are now able to find easily sourced materials and affordable solutions for homeowners.
+Designers and builders are now able to find easily sourced healthy materials and affordable solutions for homeowners.
 The increased demand for energy efficient homes has spiked competition among suppliers, driving down costs for the consumer.
 Advances in technology have led to more efficient products, providing the homeowner with more options that fit into their budget.
-Though often times the initial cost of a Pippin IMPACT Home will be greater, the cost saving benefits quickly adds up to a lower total cost of ownership.
+Awareness of toxic substances used in building materials is growing and more homeowners are demanding sustainable, healthy alternatives.
+Though sometimes the initial cost of a Pippin IMPACT Home can be greater, the cost saving benefits quickly adds up to a lower total cost of ownership.